jason-conway/scisa/README.md

 All registers can be uppercase or lowercase.
 R10 == r10

-Registers names cann NOT be specified with hex.
+Registers names can NOT be specified with hex.
 R31 == r31 but R31 != r1f

 Immediate values can specified in decimal or hex.